wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/springboot3-api-rest-security-resourceserver-implicit-keycloak-roles/README.md

 * **REST API**: A REST API (Representational State Transfer API) is a web service that allows systems to communicate over HTTP using standard methods like GET, POST, PUT, and DELETE.
 It follows REST principles, ensuring scalability, statelessness, and resource-based interactions, typically using JSON or XML for data exchange.
 * **Keycloak**: Keycloak is an open-source identity and access management solution that provides authentication, authorization, and user management for applications and services.
 It supports Single Sign-On (SSO), social logins, multi-factor authentication, and integration with LDAP and Active Directory.
 * **Resource Server**: is a Spring Boot starter that provides auto-configuration and dependencies to build an OAuth2 resource server.
 It enables authentication and authorization by validating access tokens issued by an OAuth2 authorization server.
-* **Authorization Code Grant**: it is an OAuth 2.0 flow used for securely obtaining an access token.
-It is commonly used by web and mobile apps that need to authenticate users via a third-party authorization server.

-Authorization Code Grant steps:
-1. User Authorization – The user is redirected to the authorization server and logs in.
-1. Authorization Code Issued – After successful login, the authorization server redirects back with a short-lived authorization code.
-1. Code Exchange for Token – The client app sends the authorization code to the authorization server (along with client credentials) to obtain an access token (and optionally a refresh token).
-1. Access Token Usage – The client uses the access token to access protected resources on behalf of the user.
+* **Implicit Grant Type**: it is an OAuth 2.0 authorization flow designed for client-side applications (e.g., JavaScript apps).
+Instead of issuing an authorization code first, the access token is returned directly in the URL fragment after user authentication.
+It is now considered less secure and generally replaced by the Authorization Code Flow with PKCE.

 USAGES
 ------